-The securitisation framework currently applicable to UK securitisation transactions has resulted from the "onshoring" of the EU Securitisation Regulation following the transition period set out in the Withdrawal Agreement concluded between the EU and the United Kingdom establishes the terms of the United Kingdom's orderly withdrawal from the EU, in accordance with Article 50 of the Treaty of the EU.
-The EU Securitisation Regulation has become domestic UK law, commonly referred to as the UK Securitisation Regulation, with the amendments introduced by the Securitisation (Amendment) (EU Exit) Regulations 2019.
+The securitisation framework currently applicable to UK securitisation transactions has resulted from the "onshoring" of the EU Securitisation Regulation following the transition period set out in the Withdrawal Agreement concluded between the EU and the United Kingdom establishing the terms of the United Kingdom's orderly withdrawal from the EU, in accordance with Article 50 of the Treaty of the EU.
+The "onshored" EU Securitisation Regulation (featuring the amendments introduced by the Securitisation (Amendment) (EU Exit) Regulations 2019) has become domestic UK law and is commonly referred to as the UK Securitisation Regulation.
 Additionally, a specific taxation regime applies to English-incorporated companies which are used for securitisation structures (as described below).